oceanicpatterns/snowflake-control-room/README.md

 # snowflake-control-room
-Helping users familiarising with Snowflake, Snowpark and best practices
+Helping users building their data symphony with Snowflake and Snowpark